Minerals for Collectors: 12 Must-Haves

 Calcite is one of the most popular minerals among collectors, in no small part because it grows in more forms and habits than any other mineral.
 It occurs in many localities, and it is also one of those few minerals that can have an organic origin (think seashells).
 In addition to all its forms, many calcites are fluorescent, which can greatly add to their attraction.
 Great localities can be found in Tennessee, Mexico, England, China, Namibia and Brazil, to name a few.

 Garnets are actually a group of related species, with similar chemical compositions and crystal habits and a wide range of colors.
-Most often forming in metamorphic rocks, they also do form in certain igneous situations.
+Most often forming in metamorphic rocks, they also form in certain igneous situations.
 In fact, the next time you visit Mt.
 Rushmore, carefully stop along the road and examine the road cuts.
 You will see the garnets in the metamorphic rock getting bigger the closer you get to the granite, which was the source of the heat for the metamorphism.
 When gemmy, well-formed, and/or striated, a good garnet can be a sight to behold.
 Important localities include Canada, the U.S., Brazil, Tanzania and China.

 Tourmalines are also a group of related species, with similar chemical compositions and crystal habits, and a wide range of colors.
 They form within pegmatites, which are the last growth stages of magma turning into granite.
 Tourmalines are one of those minerals that many people think of when they simply think “crystal.”
 One other interesting note about tourmalines… when the crystal is doubly terminated, each end is never the same.
 There are important localities in the United States, Brazil, Italy and Russia.

-#6 Azurite & Malachite
+#6 Azurite & Malachite: Iconic Minerals for Collectors

 Like Abbott & Costello or Laurel & Hardy (yes, I’m old), it is difficult to separate these two very closely related copper minerals.